Hiring Plan: Sales Development Representative

 Standard review of resume and assessment of soft skills

 Emphasis of this interview should be to gauge the coachability, curiosity, and perseverance of the candidate.
-Prior to the interview, the HM should review the email sequence project.
+Prior to the interview, the hiring manager should review the email sequence project.
 A portion of the interview could then be spent going over the email sequence with the candidate and providing feedback.

-1 or 2 30 minute interviews.
 This can be with a current BDR/SDR, or an Account Executive.
-The goal is to discuss the day-to-day and what the role is like as well as expectations and ways of working with different partners across sales team and broader team (product, eng, etc) partnership and expectations.
-These interviews are also an opportunity to sell the candidate on the opportunity and build a comfort level with working on the team.
+The goal is to discuss the day-to-day and what the role is like as well as expectations and ways of working with different partners across the sales team and broader team (product, eng, etc) partnership and expectations.

-Mock Call ( 45 Min) *If the role will requires cold calling
+Mock Qualifying Call (45 Min) *If the role will requires cold calling

-15-minutes: Coaching session between the HM and the candidate similar to what would happen in the company.
-The HM should give the candidate the persona they are selling to and the candidate should be given the opportunity to ask questions for how to approach it.
+15-minutes: Coaching session between the hiring manager and the candidate similar to what would happen in the company.
+The hiring manager should give the candidate a few questions and things to look for during the call that the candidate can use.
+The candidate should also have the opportunity to ask questions.

-15-minutes: A mock call with the HM acting as the buyer or another BDR/SDR from the team.
-During the call, the candidate should be evaluated for how they overcome objections and how quickly they think on their feet.
+15-minutes: A mock call with the hiring manager acting as the buyer or another BDR/SDR from the team.
+During the call, the candidate should be evaluated for how they were able to evaluate the customer fit and how quickly they think on their feet.

-15-minutes: Coaching session between the HM and candidate to go over the call and give them an honest evaluation/feedback.
+15-minutes: Coaching session between the hiring manager and candidate to go over the call and give them an honest evaluation/feedback.

 Sales Leader (30-45 minutes)